-Be specific about where we are going and what it will take to get there.
+Be specific: Where are we going and what will it take to get there?

 Based on the stories published in the media, it would be easy to assume there are only two critical moments in the life of a startup: